jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-15-jamstack-with-gatsby-and-netlify/index.md

 ### How does Gatsby work in a nutshell?

-[image of gatsby holistic overview]
+[image of Gatsby holistic overview]

 Quite straightforward.
 We have our data sources at the top.
 Those could be anything from headless CMS's to local JSON or YAML files, to 3rd party APIs and others.